I just learned that the Great Barrier Reef has been damaged beyond repair.

 It may be too late to save the reef, but it’s not too late to do something for the environment that we have left.
 Many of us make an effort to be eco-conscious at home, but when we travel we also have a responsibility to reduce our waste and minimise our carbon footprint while abroad.

-The environmental impact of travel is significant, but that doesn’t mean we have to stop travelling – here’s a few things that you can do to travel AND save the environment!
+The environmental impact of travel is significant, but that doesn’t mean we have to stop venturing abroad – here’s a few things that you can do to be a more sustainable traveller!